portingle/classpathHell/README.md

 ## Getting started

-### Short example
+### Short demo

-In this example we will include two conflicting jars from Hamcrest; the core jar and the uber jar.
+In this example we will deliberately include two conflicting jars from Hamcrest; the core jar and the "-all" jar.
-Given the uber jar contains the core classes this combination will report many dupes.
+Given the 'all' jar also contains all the core classes this combination will introduce many duplicate resources to the classpath.
+The example below if run will demonstrate the reporting.

 ```groovy